epfl-herus/demod/docs/source/overview/occupancy_overview.rst

 :Availability: This simulator is available for UK and German households.
-    However, modeling behavior heterogeneity based on socio-economic groups is only available for German housheolds.
+    However, modeling behavior heterogeneity based on socio-economic groups is only available for German households.